dougeby/IntuneDocs/intune/wi-fi-settings-import-windows-8-1.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-For devices that run Windows, you can import a Wi-Fi configuration profile that was previously exported to a file.
-For Windows 10 and later devices, you can [create a Wi-Fi profile](wi-fi-settings-windows.md) directly in Intune.
+For devices that run Windows, you can import a Wi-Fi configuration profile that was previously exported to a file. **For Windows 10 and later devices, you can [create a Wi-Fi profile](wi-fi-settings-windows.md) directly in Intune**.

 Applies to:
 - Windows 8.1 and later